 - Manuscript must be original, unpublished work that has not been submitted for publication elsewhere.
-Personal details (name, qualifications, position) for publication and a delivery address, email address and phone number must be included with the manuscript. - Manuscript must be submitted electronically via email or on disk in Microsoft Word format. - Manuscript should not exceed 4,500 words for articles (including footnotes) or 1,500-2,000 words for section commentary or book reviews.
+Personal details (name, qualifications, position) for publication and a delivery address, email address and phone number must be included with the manuscript. - Manuscript must be submitted electronically via email or on disk in Microsoft Word format. - Manuscript for articles should not exceed 4,000 words.
 An abstract of 100-150 words is to be submitted with article manuscripts. - Proofs pages will be sent to contributors.
 Authors are responsible for the accuracy of case names, citations and other references.
-Excessive changes cannot be accommodated at proof stage. - Contributors of articles receive 25 free offprints of their article and a copy of the part in which the article is published.
-Other contributors receive a copy of the part to which they have contributed. - Articles published are critically appraised or reviewed by an academic or professional peer of the author for the purposes of maintaining the standards of the journal.
+Excessive changes cannot be accommodated at proof stage. - Contributors of articles receive a complimentary copy of the journal part in which the article is published.